dhimiter49/gan_cifar/README.md

 ```
 python -m pytorch_gan_metrics.calc_fid_stats --path dataset/cifar10_images --output dataset/cifar10_fid_stats.npz
 ```
 This will create a `.npz` file where the necessary data to calculate FID will be stored.
+The FID stats are created only using test data as this is a more fair way to compare the generator to images that have not been used during training.
+Using the training data would almost definitely result in a slightly higher FID.

-We have also implemented a `test_gen.py gnerator_path.pt config_path` program to generate images for a passed generator and configuration file as an argument.
+We have also implemented a `test_gen.py gnerator_path.pt config_path` program to generate images and save them locally for a passed generator and configuration file as an argument.